-- 46 percent of small-business owners don't work with an accountant.
+- 46% of small business owners don't work with an accountant.

-- Of those with an accountant, 47 percent only see their accountant at tax time.
+- Of those with an accountant, 47% only see their accountant at tax time.

-- 32 percent don't put aside money to pay income taxes.
+- 32% don't put aside money to pay income taxes.

-- 12 percent don't know how much they owe in income taxes; only 15 percent know the exact amount they owe.
+- 12% don't know how much they owe in income taxes; only 15% know the exact amount they owe.

 While nearly half of small businesses don't work with an accountant, they could certainly benefit from doing so.
 An accountant can help them remove the guesswork from their financial situation so they know exactly how much revenue they bring in, how much they owe in taxes, and how to manage their money so they don't have to panic when it's time to pay Uncle Sam.

 Crunching numbers: how does an accountant save you money?

 If you handle taxes on your own, you may miss opportunities to cut down your tax bill.
 Unless you are fluent in tax law, chances are you don't know all the regulations surrounding business deductions, so you run the risk of deducting too much or too little.
 Both mistakes cost money.
 If you deduct too much, you could be flagged for an audit, which takes time and money to address.
 If you miss out on key deductions, you're probably paying more than you need to.